 The King's University College participates in the Alberta College Athletic Conference (ACAC).
-This includes both men's and women's teams in the following sports: Soccer, Basketball and Volleyball.
+This includes both men's and women's teams in the following sports: Soccer, Basketball, Volleyball and Badminton (open tournaments).
 Each sport hosts several Identification Camps throughout the year.
 Anyone interested in competing on a college team may either call the university or go to the King's Athletic Web page at www.kingsu.ca.